storybookjs/marko/addons/jest/README.md

 ```

 The jest parameter will default to inferring from your story file name if not provided.
 For example, if your story file is `MyComponent.stories.js`,
 then "MyComponent" will be used to find your test file results.
+This currently doesn't work in production environments.

 ### Disabling